-GLLG 232 Multicultural American Literature
+GLLG 232 American Literature: Heritage and Voices

-The canon of American literature is vastly changing with the growing interest of scholars and intellectuals in the literature of multicultural writers.
+The canon of American literature is vastly changing with the growing interest of scholars and intellectuals in the literature of writers coming from different backgrounds.
 This course focuses on these emerging works, emphasizing their impact on American literature, our culture, and ourselves.
 Prerequisite: GLLG 122.
 3 credits.